 Bowling alleys have come a long way since our childhood.
-These days, most alleys are extremely family-friendly and accommodating to the tiniest of bowlers who hardly weigh more than the bowling balls themselves.
+These days, most alleys are extremely family-friendly and accommodating to the tiniest of bowlers.
 And most boast cool extras like arcade games, groovy jams, gourmet grub and even ginormous screens playing your favorite sports teams.
-From souped-up hipster havens to totally traditional lanes, these bowling alleys will have your kids shouting for strikes, spares and gutter balls!
+From souped-up hipster havens to totally traditional lanes, scroll down to see our favorite bowling alleys that will have you and your kids shouting for strikes, spares and gutter balls!

 Round 1 Bowling & Amusement

-Also located in the south-end, at Westfield Southcenter, is Round 1 Bowling & Amusement.
-This 40,000-square-foot state-of-the-art entertainment and amusement facility has 14 bowling lanes equipped with electronic bumpers (that raise and lower automatically for selected players), dinosaur ramps and kid-sized bowling balls.
+This 40,000 square foot state-of-the-art entertainment and amusement facility located at Westfield Southcenter has 14 bowling lanes equipped with electronic bumpers (that raise and lower automatically for selected players), dinosaur ramps and kid-sized bowling balls.
 Gutter balls are so last year.
-If you’re one of the lucky ones to have the Moon Light Strikes game land on your turn, get ready to show your stuff.
+If you’re one of the lucky ones to have the Moon Light Strikes game land on your turn, get ready to show off your stuff.
 With the lights down, everyone bowls at once for the chance to win prizes.
-Guys need a strike and girls and kids 12 & under need to knock down more than nine pins to win.
-With the chance to win prizes and ginormous lane screens playing your family’s favorite sports teams, you won’t strike out here.
+With ginormous lane screens playing your family’s favorite sports teams, prizes and music, your family won’t strike out here.

 In addition to bowling: This entertainment mecca offers private karaoke rooms (with more than 100,000 songs), four tournament size billiards tables and one of the biggest arcades in the state.
-Your kids will love playing some of the most popular arcade games on the market along with driving games like Mario Kart DX, rhythm games, sports games, exclusive arcade games and brand new games including the popular Star Wars Battle Pod game.
-If your kids are into redemption games (where tickets can be exchanged for prizes), there are plenty to choose from including skill games like basketball tossing and ball throwing as well as carnival classics.
+Your kids will love playing some of the most popular arcade games on the market along with driving games like Mario Kart DX, rhythm games, sports games, exclusive arcade games and brand-new games including the popular Disney Tsum Tsum game.
+If your kids are into redemption games (where tickets can be exchanged for prizes), there are plenty of those to choose from, including skill games like basketball tossing and ball throwing as well as carnival classics.
 And for families who want to round off their bowling experience with a thrill, the Typhoon Motion Theater comes with six different simulated rides.
 Hold on!

 Round 1 Bowling & Amusement